 An acoustic neuroma is a benign (non-cancerous) tumour that can affect hearing and balance.

-An acoustic neuroma grows in the eighth cranial nerve in the brain – a nerve also known as the vestibulocochlear nerve.
+An acoustic neuroma grows in the acoustic nerve, the eighth cranial nerve in the brain – a nerve also known as the vestibulocochlear nerve.
 This nerve is responsible for controlling hearing and balance.

 Acoustic neuroma causes